Models¶

 from mlip.data import ChemicalSystem

-from mlip.data.helpers import create_graph_from_chemical_system
+from mlip.graph import Graph

-graph = create_graph_from_chemical_system(
+graph = Graph.from_chemical_system(chem_system, graph_cutoff_angstrom=5.0)

 Load a model from a zip archive¶